DSharpPlus/DSharpPlus/docs/articles/beyond_basics/events.md

 ---
-uid: beyond_basics_events
+uid: articles.beyond_basics.events
 title: DSharpPlus Events
 ---

 # Consuming Events
 DSharpPlus makes use of *asynchronous events* which will execute each handler asynchronously in sequential order.
 This event system will require event handlers have a `Task` return type and take two parameters.

-The first parameter will contain an instance of the object which fired the event.<br/>
+The first parameter will contain an instance of the object which fired the event.
 The second parameter will contain an arguments object for the specific event you're handling.

 Below is a snippet demonstrating this with a lambda expression.
 ```cs